 Inside Balmoral Castle: What does the Queen's Scottish residence look like?

-From pictures taken inside the royal residence, the Queen's Balmoral home is decorated rather traditionally.
+From pictures taken inside the royal residence, Balmoral is decorated rather traditionally.
 There's plenty of wooden furniture, as well as the iconic green carpet and green couches that have appeared in plenty of official and personal snaps over the years.

 There are reportedly a whopping 52 bedrooms inside Balmoral, as well as a large number of reception rooms, including the one where the monarch often receives guests for official visits.
 She has also been pictured in her study before, and in the castle's various living rooms, which are decorated in a similarly majestic style.

-When spending time inside Balmoral, it's said that the Queen and the other royals apparently enjoy a relaxed, laidback existence.
+When spending time inside Balmoral, it's said that the Queen would enjoy a relaxed, laidback existence.
 So much so that once tourists walking nearby apparently failed to recognize her looking a little more casual than at public engagements, leading to the Queen's hilarious response.

-She said, “This is where she loves to be, this is holiday time for the Queen.
-She always said this is where she feels most herself and feels most free.
+The Queen even did her own washing up at Balmoral, according to royal experts.
+Prior to Her Majesty's death, Juliet Rieden told Nine News, “This is where she loves to be, this is holiday time for the Queen.
+She always said this is where she feels most herself and feels most free."

 What are the Balmoral Castle grounds like?